Skip to content

 CPU jobs (job arrays)

-The page for a CPU job in an array is the same as that for a regular CPU job, except for the Other jobs in the array section.
-The table lists the other job numbers that are part of the job array, along with information about their status, name, start time, and finish time.
+The display for a CPU job within an array is identical to that for a regular CPU job, with the addition of an Other jobs in the array section.
+This section lists other job numbers belonging to the same array, along with their status, name, start time, and finish time.

 GPU jobs

 At the top, you see the job name, its number, your username, and the status.
-Details of your submission script are displayed by clicking on Show submitted job script.
+Details of your submission script are displayed by clicking on the Show submitted job script button.
 If the job was launched in interactive mode, the submission script will not be available.

-The working directory and the submission command are shown by clicking on Show submit command.
+The working directory and the submission command are shown by clicking on the Show submit command button.

 The next section shows information on the scheduler.
 To display the information on your GPU account, click on your account number.